kill74/kill74/README.md

 I like to play games, program, and do random stuff on Linux. <br> Im starting to learn Python, PHP and GO

 ### Programs i use (and love):
-Neovim, IntelJS, Android Studio, and Ubuntu (with KDE).
+Emacs, Android Studio, and Ubuntu (with Gnome) on my laptop <br> and on my main pc i use NixOs (with kde).

 ![linux dancing](GatoRodar.gif)